 Irony comes in many forms and occurs under the most unusual circumstances.

 Consider the dailycaller.com article about Awal Gul, a suspected Taliban terrorist who was incarcerated at the US’s Guantanamo prison in December 2002.
 According to American officials, Gul died at Guantanamo on February 8, 2011 from a heart attack while exercising on an elliptical exercise machine.
+Another report says Gul “was exercising on a treadmill, and complained of being tired after 5 minutes“.
 He was 48.
 Elliptical equipment is used to lose weight, increase endurance and improve cardiovascular fitness.

 The Rest of the Story